au-research/raid-metadata/rtd/docs/source/descriptions.rst

 **Definition**: The URI of the description type schema.

-**Requirement**: Mandatory
+**Requirement**: Mandatory for each descriptions.typeId supplied

-**Occurrence**: 1
+**Occurrence**: 0-1

 **Allowed values**: *Controlled list*

 * [URI of RAiD vocab on RVA (to be created)]

 **Note**: The RAiD vocabulary on RVA is specified for raid.org and used by ARDC registration service; Registration Agencies may implement other controlled vocabularies but must provide a crosswalk.
 In 'core' elements like this one where variation of controlled vocabularies amongst Registration Agencies occurs, the RAiD Service should return the 'local' term and schema as well as the ‘standardised’ term and schema.
-Mandatory for each descriptions.TypeId specified.

-.. _4.3-descriptions.languageID:
+.. _4.3-descriptions.languageId:

-4.3 descriptions.languageID
+4.3 descriptions.languageId
 ---------------------------

 **Definition**: Language used for the description identified by a code or other identifier.